Cultural Studies: B.A., B.S.

 Specific guidelines have been developed for concentrations in the following areas:

 Students interested in journalism or broadcasting should consult the concentration guidelines for Communication and Media, Writing, or a combination of these.
-Students interested in English should consult the concentration guidelines for Literature, Writing, Communication and Media, or a combination of these.

 If you are interested in an area not listed here, please contact your mentor about designing your own concentration.